cgshep/voyager-cpu/README.md

 # Sphinx CPU

-An experimental Python emulator of a 32-bit RISC-V core built with simplicity in mind for research and educational purposes.
+Sphinx is an experimental Python emulator of a 32-bit RISC-V core.
+It's built with simplicity in mind for research and educational purposes.

 ## Features